Tag: landscape

 How I Spent My Summer

-It’s interesting how often events and project don’t quite roll out as I imagine they will.
+It’s interesting how often events and projects don’t quite roll out as I imagine they will.
 These past nine months have been a perfect example of that.
 I always begin the year plotting a course, imagining what projects I’d like to finish, continue or start, what new creative possibilities I should pursue.
 Back in January,…

 Studio Notes: Moku hanga progress!